16 Must-Try Onigiri Fillings (Classic & Unique Ideas!)

 • Japanese short-grain rice (starchy and sticky) is ideal for making onigiri.
 If you are new to rice, see “How to cook Japanese rice on the stove

-• The filling amount is up to you, so feel free to add as much or little for your personal preference.
+• The filling amount is up to you, so feel free to add as much or as little as your personal preference.

 • The nutrition label is for salmon onigiri.